 We have loads of different activities on offer as pre-and post trip extensions.
-Day trips that might include an Introduction to Scuba, snorkelling with whale sharks, kayaking adventures, lots of different options for certified scuba divers, Mobula and Orca Ocean Safaris, multi-day sailing, or eco-experience camp, and to our extremely popular expeditions to Socorro Island.
+From our very popular Baja Ultimate Whales that adds a complete package, from swimming with whale sharks and sea lions to cruising on our expedition yacht looking for mama and baby humpback whales, finback whales, huge pots of dolphins and much more, click here to see the adventure.
+To day trips that might include an Introduction to Scuba, snorkelling with whale sharks, kayaking adventures, lots of different options for certified scuba divers, Mobula and Orca Ocean Safaris, multi-day sailing, or eco-experience camp, and to our extremely popular expeditions to Socorro Island.